 The symptoms range in severity depending on the individual, but can include:

-- Anaphylaxis or anaphylactic shock – severe symptoms include airways swelling to the point of suffocation.
+- anaphylaxis or anaphylactic shock – severe symptoms include airways swelling to the point of suffocation.
 Anaphylaxis is an emergency and can be fatal.
+In an emergency call 000 for an ambulance.

 There are three different kinds of adverse reactions to latex, although they do overlap to a certain degree.
 These include:

-- Allergic contact dermatitis – this skin problem is caused by a reaction to the chemicals added to latex during processing, not to the latex proteins themselves.
-Typically, symptoms (including rough skin patches and a weeping rash) tend to develop a few days after exposure.
+- allergic contact dermatitis – this skin problem is caused by a reaction to the chemicals added to latex during manufacture, not to the latex proteins themselves.
+Typically, symptoms (including rough skin patches and a weeping rash) tend to develop after exposure.
 Once again, this is not true latex allergy.
-However, the absorption of latex through broken skin can increase the risk of latex allergy in susceptible people.
+However, the absorption of latex through broken skin can increase the risk of latex allergy in susceptible people

-- Immediate-type latex allergy – in genetically susceptible people, initial exposure to latex prompts the immune system to create antibodies.
+- immediate-type latex allergy – in genetically susceptible people, initial exposure to latex prompts the immune system to create antibodies.
 On subsequent exposure to latex, the body mounts an immune system response, which includes the release of histamine.
 This can cause a wide range of sudden reactions including hives, swollen lips and, in severe cases, anaphylaxis.
 Anaphylaxis, or anaphylactic shock, is an emergency and can be fatal.
+In an emergency call 000 for an ambulance.

 Certain people are at increased risk of developing latex allergy including: